 Process

-Fused Light Studio glass is kilnformed, or "warm" glass.
-This means that the glass is cast, carved, fused or shaped in a kiln, at temperatures of 1175 to 1650 degrees Fahrenheit.
+Fused Light Studio glass is kilnformed glass.
+This means that the glass is cast, carved, fused or shaped in a kiln, at temperatures of 1150 to 1650 degrees Fahrenheit.

 The glass must then be annealed - cooling at a slow, even rate so that the glass remains stable.
-The kiln firing on smaller pieces takes one to five days; large castings take a week, a month, or more.
+The kiln firing on smaller pieces takes several hours to five days; large castings take a week, a month, or more.

 To create figures, textures, and shapes, we sculpt in clay, wax, ceramic fiber felt, or sand.

-Cast glass uses a plaster mold, made from a sculpted form.
-The form might be clay, wax, a 3D print, or found materials.
+Cast glass often uses a plaster-silica mold, built around a sculpted form.
+The form might be clay, wax, a 3D print, fabric, fruits and vegetables, or found materials.

 A piece might start from a single thought, or from a life story.